Board of Directors

 PRTESOL has maintained an unflagging commitment to research and development in the field of ESL and TESOL teaching and learning on the island of Puerto Rico.
 This page highlights the diverse resources, publications, and events that PRTESOL affords our members and clients.

 Our nonprofit organization has continued to be a true pathbreaker in Puerto Rico and beyond because of the selfless volunteerism of its distinguished members through the years.
-We are immensely proud of the phenomenal strides that our prestigious organization has made in exposing ESL professionals and learners to current theories, research, and practices in the field of TESOL.
+We are immensely proud of the phenomenal strides that our prestigious organization has made in exposing ESL professionals and learners to current theories, research, and practices in the fields of TESOL.

 More than ever before, we are committed to staying relevant in the lives of ESL practitioners and learners on the island of Puerto Rico, especially in our rapidly changing educational landscape.